 Turkish Airlines, the national carrier, has extensive international and domestic networks, including budget subsidiaries Sun Express and Anadolu Jet.
 It is generally considered a safe airline, and its operational safety is certified by the International Air Transport Association (IATA).
 Like many airlines, it has had accidents and incidents over the years – nine crashes since 1974, most recently at Amsterdam's Schiphol airport in 2009.

-You can fly from the main cities in Australia and New Zealand to İstanbul, normally via Dubai, Kuala Lumpur or Singapore.
+You can fly from the main cities in Australia and New Zealand to İstanbul, normally via Dubai (or elsewhere in the Middle East), Kuala Lumpur or Singapore.

-You can often get cheaper flights with European airlines, if you're prepared to change flights again in Europe.
+You can often get affordable flights with European airlines, if you're prepared to change flights again in Europe.